MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-04-Implement-CI-CD-pipeline.md

 1. Commit the changes.

-    This code will once again install and configure Databricks CLI, import the notebook to your workspace, and create and run a job that will execute the notebook.
+    This code will once again install and configure Databricks CLI, import the notebook to your workspace, and create a job run that will execute it.
 You can monitor the progress of the job run in the **Workflows** page of your workspace.
 Check the output and verify that the data sample is loaded into a dataframe and modified for further analysis.

 ## Clean up